19 September 2019

 This type of setup has many advantages, such as the ability to write any service in a different technology and deploy them independently as well as performance boost and more.
 But it also comes with quite a few challenges, including complex administration and configuration.

-Design patterns exist to address such common challenges in microservices and provide proven solutions to make your architecture more efficient and the entire administration process – less costly and troublesome.
-As a result, learning about them is a great way to understand microservices better – more high-level than actual coding, yet specific enough to figure out the inner workings of microservices.
+Microservices design patterns exist to address such common challenges in microservices and provide proven solutions to make your architecture more efficient and the entire administration process – less costly and troublesome.
+As a result, learning about microservices design patterns is a great way to understand microservices better – more high-level than actual coding, yet specific enough to figure out the inner workings of microservices.

 Interested in developing microservices? 🤔 Make sure to check out our State of Microservices 2020 report – based on opinions of 650+ microservice experts!

-Choosing the right design patterns can literally make or break your microservices-based project.
-They are the best proof that microservices alone are not a cure-all, and to really benefit from them, you need to do them right.
+Choosing the right design patterns in microservice architecture can literally make or break your microservices-based project.
+They are the best proof that microservice architecture alone is not a cure-all, and to really benefit from them, you need to do them right.

 If you DON’t care about microservices design patterns:

 - your app may perform badly (due to unnecessary calls and inefficient use of resources),

 - the whole system will be unstable (e.g. connecting and integration issues),